emmanueladdo/alx-backend/0x03-queuing_system_in_js/README.md

-This is for the project for  the 0x03 queing system is JS
+This is for the project of the queing